wrench-project/eduwrench/web/_pedagogic_modules/pdcc/include_multi_core_computing/data_parallelism.md

 The simulation and practice questions above highlight a simple phenomenon known as **Amdahl's law**.
-This law says that the overall parallel speedup that a program that has a sequential and a parallel part is limited by the amount of time spent in the sequential part of a program.
+This law says that the overall parallel speedup that a program that has a sequential and a parallel part is limited by the amount of time spent in the sequential part.
 This is very intuitive, since in the extreme a program is purely sequential and the parallel speedup is always 1 regardless of the number of cores.
-But the (to some) surprising thing is how sever the limit is.
-Let's derive Amdahl's law int he abstract, and then apply is to our example oil painting program.
+But the (to some) surprising thing is how severe the limit is.
+Let's derive Amdahl's law in the abstract, and then apply is to our example oil painting program.

-Consider a program that runs on 1 core in time *T*.
+Consider a program that runs on 1 core in time $T$.
 This program consists of two main phases, one that is inherently sequential and one that can be parallelized.
+Let
-Let *&alpha;* be the fraction of the execution time spent in the parallelizable phase.
-We can thus write the execution time on 1 core, *T(1)*, as:
+$\alpha$ be the fraction of the execution time spent in the parallelizable phase.
+We can thus write the execution time on 1 core, $T(1)$, as:

 $$
 \begin{align}